nium-global/nium-openapi/readme.md

 Nium uses the `OpenAPI 3.0.*` specification to power our [API Reference.](https://docs.nium.com/apis/reference)

-You can find all of Nium's N1 APIs in the `nium.yaml`
+You can find all of Nium's platform APIs in the `nium.yaml`

 ## Using the OpenAPI generator